E10 - Line results: How to analyse the lines solution

 Preamble

-This document will guide you through the line results analysis process, with examples of the types of issues to look for.
+Interpreting the line results and identifying potential issues can be challenging, particularly for new users.
+This document will guide you through the line results analysis, with examples of the most common issues to look for.

 This article assumes knowledge of the concepts covered in the document: E10 - View lines: Results of line generation